jamielsharief/service-object/README.md

 ## Do nots

+- Do not use an object that did not come from the constructor

 - Do not call other Service Objects from within a Service Object, if you need to, then perhaps look at refactoring, such as moving the logic to a single class, which can be passed as a dependency instead.
+Some people from large projects say this leads to complication and harder to find problems.
+If you must then make sure its a dependency in the constructor.

 - Do nots put all business logic in service objects, Service objects are more functional in nature and call and use your domain model objects which is where the business logic should be.
 See [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) on putting all your business logic in services.